Sucuri Inc. is a globally recognized authority in all matters related to website security, with specialization in WordPress Security.

 Not that we are aware of.

-- Do I need to run this plugin to get the Website Firewall ad-on feature?
+Do I need this plugin to use the Website Firewall service?

 Contributors & Developers